python3njoyer/Bookstore-Database/README.md

 - password
 - one of four security questions & response

-The program can also export the user table to csv for use elsewhere.
+The resulting FAKE data can be found in outputs/.